ethereum/go-ethereum/docs/_interface/Private-Network.md

 sort_key: B
 ---

-This guide explains how to set up a private network of multiple Geth nodes.
-An Ethereum network is private if the nodes are not connected to the main network.
-In this context private only means reserved or isolated, rather than protected or secure.
-A fully controlled, private Ethereum network is useful as a backend for network integration testing for core developers working on issues realting to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.
+This guide explains how to set up a private network of multiple Geth nodes. that are not able to connect to external peers.
 This page describes the setup process and configuration options required to establish a private network.
 An end-to-end tutorial for setting up a simple private network is available in the [final section below](#end-to-end-example).

+## Background

+A private network is composed of multiple Ethereum nodes that connect to each other but not to external peers.
+A fully controlled, private Ethereum network is useful as a backend for network integration testing for core developers working on issues relating to networking/blockchain syncing etc. Private networks are also useful for Dapp developers testing multi-block and multi-user scenarios.
+The nodes on a private network do not necessarily have to be run from the same machine but they can be.
+In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`), a different `eth` and `http` port and a unique `ipc` endpoint.
+The nodes must also know about each other and be able to exchange information, share an initial state and a common consensus algorithm.

+The remainder of this page will explain how to configure Geth so that these basic requirements are met, enabling a private network to be started.

 ## Prerequisites

 To follow the tutorial on this page it is necessary to have a working Geth installation (instructions [here](../../_site/docs/install-and-build/installing-geth.html)).
 It is also helpful to understand Geth fundamentals (see [Getting Started](../../docs/_getting-started/index.md)).

-## Private Networks

-A private network is composed of multiple Ethereum nodes that are all run on the local machine.
-In order to run multiple nodes locally, each one requires a separate data directory (`--datadir`), a different `eth` and `http` port and a unique `ipc` endpoint.
-The nodes must also know about each other and be able to exchange information, share an initial state and a common consensus algorithm.
-The remainder of this page will explain how to configure Geth so that these basic requirements are met, enabling a private network to be started.

 ### Choosing A Network ID